aws-samples/aws-hpc-tutorials/content/04-serverless/09-api-interact/09-api-interact1.md

 tags = ["tutorial", "serverless", "ParallelCluster", "Lambda", "Slurm", "API Gateway"]
 +++

 The list of parameters below are the ones that our Serverless function will be interpreting.
-The API will just forward the HTTP calls content as an JSON object to our function.
+The API will just forward the HTTPS calls content as an JSON object to our function.

 | Argument     | Description |
 |--------------|---------------------------------------------------------------------------------------------------------------------|